• Skip to primary navigation

 Instructions

-1. Add all ingredients, to a large slow cooker and cook on high for 4-6 hours or low for 6-8 hours.
+1. Add all ingredients to a large slow cooker and cook on high for 4-6 hours or low for 6-8 hours, stirring occasionally if possible.

 2. Once done, remove the onion, garlic cloves and basil and discard.